zchef2k/ipex-llm/docs/mddocs/README.md

 ## FAQ
 - [FAQ & Trouble Shooting](Overview/FAQ/faq.md)

+[^1]: Performance varies by use, configuration and other factors. `ipex-llm` may not optimize to the same degree for non-Intel products.
+Learn more at www.Intel.com/PerformanceIndex.

 ## Verified Models
-Over 70 models have been optimized/verified on `ipex-llm`, including *LLaMA/LLaMA2, Mistral, Mixtral, Gemma, LLaVA, Whisper, ChatGLM2/ChatGLM3, Baichuan/Baichuan2, Qwen/Qwen-1.5, InternLM* and more; see the list below.
+Over 70 models have been optimized/verified on `ipex-llm`, including *LLaMA/LLaMA2, Mistral, Mixtral, Gemma, LLaVA, Whisper, DeepSeek, ChatGLM2/ChatGLM3, Baichuan/Baichuan2, Qwen/Qwen-1.5, InternLM* and more; see the list below.

 | Model      | CPU Example                                  | GPU Example                                  | NPU Example                                  |
 |------------|----------------------------------------------|----------------------------------------------|----------------------------------------------|